openebs/website/docs/main/troubleshooting/troubleshooting-replicated-storage.md

   - OpenEBS troubleshooting
 description: This page contains a list of OpenEBS related troubleshooting which contains information like troubleshooting installation, troubleshooting uninstallation, and troubleshooting replicated storage.
 ---
-# Troubleshooting - Replicated Storage
+# Troubleshooting - Replicated Storage (a.k.a Replicated Engine or Mayastor)

 ## Logs